The hexagonal model: Matching personalities to occupations

 The SDS is a direct product of a theory of personality types and environmental models developed by John Holland.

 Holland’s theory posits that people can be categorized according to six personality types—Realistic, Investigative, Artistic, Social, Enterprising, and Conventional—known collectively as RIASEC.
-The hexagon graphic below illustrates the six RIASEC personality types and describes the kinds of occupations that are a good match for each type.
-Hover your mouse over each letter to see the descriptions.
+The hexagon graphic below illustrates the six RIASEC personality types and describes each type in more detail.

 According to Holland’s theory, the same personality types—Realistic, Investigative, Artistic, Social, Enterprising, and Conventional—also apply to work environments, and each environment presents its own specific qualities and challenges.